Military Strikes Hit ISIS Terrorists in Syria, Iraq

 Strikes in Syria

-In Syria, coalition military forces conducted seven strikes consisting of 14 engagements against ISIS targets:
+In Syria, coalition military forces conducted 11 strikes consisting of 14 engagements against ISIS targets:

+-- Near Abu Kamal, two strikes engaged an ISIS sniper and destroyed a front-end loader.

--- Near Dayr Az Zawr, two strikes destroyed two ISIS oil separation tanks and an ISIS wellhead.
+-- Near Dayr Az Zawr, two strikes destroyed a front-end loader an and ISIS wellhead.

--- Near Tabqah, three strikes engaged an ISIS tactical unit; destroyed 12 fighting positions, an ISIS supply route, and a tactical vehicle; and suppressed an ISIS tactical unit.
+-- Near Tabqah, seven strikes engaged six ISIS tactical units; destroyed six fighting positions, three vehicles; damaged a fighting position; and suppressed an ISIS tactical unit.

 Strikes in Iraq

-In Iraq, coalition military forces conducted four strikes consisting of 39 engagements against ISIS targets:
+In Iraq, coalition military forces conducted 10 strikes consisting of 61 engagements against ISIS targets:

+-- Near Mosul, six strikes engaged six ISIS tactical units and a sniper; destroyed seven mortar systems, five fighting positions, three vehicle bombs, two supply caches, two vehicles, and a command-and-control node; damaged 18 ISIS supply routes, a fighting position, a tunnel; and suppressed four mortar teams and four ISIS tactical units.

+-- Near Rawah, two strikes destroyed three vehicle bombs, an ISIS staging area and a weapons cache.

-Additionally, three strikes were conducted in Iraq on May 1 that closed within the last 24 hours:
+Additionally, four strikes were conducted in Syria on May 8 that closed within the last 24 hours:

--- Near Mosul, May 1, three strikes destroyed three vehicle bombs and three ISIS fuel tankers, and suppressed three mortar teams.
+-- Near Tabqah, four strikes engaged an ISIS tactical unit; destroyed a fighting position and a mortar system; and damaged an ISIS supply route.

 Part of Operation Inherent Resolve